 Why do you need an ATS-friendly resume?

 You need an ATS-friendly resume because this will increase the chances that hiring managers will find your resume when they search through the ATS database.
-If your resume is not formatted correctly and does not include the right keywords, it will probably never be seen by a human being.
+If your resume is not formatted correctly, the ATS won’t parse your document properly.
+And if it doesn’t include the right keywords, a human hiring manager will probably never see it.

 This article is going to show you how to create an ATS resume so you can make sure it shows up when hiring managers conduct their searches for suitable job candidates.